ashfaaqali/netclanapp/README.md

 ## Overview

-This project is part of an assignment given to me by a prospective employer as part of the hiring process.
+This project is a clone of two screens of the NetClan app on the Google Play Store, part of an assignment given to me by a prospective employer as part of the hiring process.
 The main objective was to demonstrate my Android development skills by implementing specific features and functionalities.

 ## Challenges Faced